informationcake/music-machine-learning/README.md

 https://informationcake.github.io/music-machine-learning/

+plot_similarity.py will create a plot of the similarity matrix, averaging over all an artists songs.

 learn_songs.py will take the _data.pkl files output from load_songs.py, and perform some machine learning and data visualisation techniques.
 I have yet to upload this part to this repo, watch this space.

 I will add more info as I develop this.
 I'm quite a bit further ahead in this project than this github repo suggests, as I'm only uploading code once I'm sure it will be useful for others.
 You can get a better feel for this project on my webpage where I show some results and what will be coming on this repo.